goodevilgenius/pile/_posts/2016-4-15-This_guy_got_Sir_Mix-A-Lots_old_phone_number__and_now_he_gets_his_raunchy_texts.md

 tags:
 - news
 - rap
-text: "> Photos of women with lips pursed.
-Texts that said \u201CLove you,\u201D and\
-  \ \u201CHappy Birthday.\u201D A photo of a bottle of \u201CBig Bottom\u201D whiskey.\
-  \ More women.
-More lips and kisses.
-And one telltale reference to the 1992 rap hit\
-  \ \u201CBaby Got Back.\u201D"
 timestamp: 1460754800
 title: "This guy got Sir Mix-A-Lot's old phone number \u2014 and now he gets his raunchy\
   \ texts"